-Today’s post is sponsored by Notino and is all about glamping essentials and everything you should pack for a glamping trip.
+Today’s post is all about glamping essentials and everything you should pack for a glamping trip.
 One of the benefits of glamping over camping is that you don’t need to pack nearly as much stuff!
 Most glamping sites will provide you with all the basic equipment you will need so your car won’t be bursting at the seams with pots and pans and bedding!
 So it’s even better if you’ll be travelling via public transport too!

 But you will need to pack more than you would for a regular hotel holiday so I’ve listed all of my glamping essentials to ensure you have everything you need!